khaliavkinmykyta/taskIncode/README.md

 # Set up dependencies
 npm install

+# Start the project for ios
+npx react-native run-ios

-# Start the project
+# Start the project for android
-npm start
+npx react-native run-android

 ```

 ## Dependencies
 Tailwind for styles
 Redux Toolkit/Thunk for fetch requests and managing global states
 Heroicons for icons